 A home assessment can also be arranged with an occupational therapist (OT) to identify any home adaptations that need to be made or equipment that needs to be accessed, such as handrails, ramps or perching stools.
-The survivor might be eligible to receive these for free if the cost is less than £1,000.
 They can discuss this with a hospital OT before being discharged, or apply for a home assessment from their local council using the following link: www.gov.uk/applyhome-equipment-for-disabled.